JeffersonBessa/aubay-test/README.md

 ### Test Execution

 To run automated tests, you must execute the command: "npx cypress open" (Runs Cypress in Interactive Mode) OR "npx cypress run" (Runs Cypress in Headless Mode).

+* Prerequisites:

-Obs: Ensure that Cypress was successfully installed in version 12.x.x or higher, running the command: "npm install -D cypress@12.2.0" (install Cypress as a development dependency of the test project), as well as the Faker dependency, running the command: "npm install --save-dev @faker-js/faker".
+Ensure that Cypress was successfully installed in version 12.x.x or higher, running the command: "npm install -D cypress@12.2.0" (install Cypress as a development dependency of the test project), as well as the Faker dependency, running the command: "npm install --save-dev @faker-js/faker".
+Have node.js installed using NPM (Node Package Manager), using the command: "sudo apt install npm".

 ### Automated Test Cases Developed